mikemeding/Angular-Bootstrap-Modal-Forms/README.md

 ![Screenshot](readmeImages/Screenshot.png)
 ### Knowledge Requirements
 * A good working knowledge of [Angular.js](https://angularjs.org/) and its different componenets.
-* A firm grasp of how [Bootstrap](getbootstrap.com) works.
+* A firm grasp of how [Bootstrap](http://www.getbootstrap.com) works.
 Particularly what modals are and how they work.
-* Knowing how to write JSON is also helpful but not nessasarily required.
-JSON is a very simple format to understand.
+* Knowing how to write JSON is also helpful.

 ## Brief Overview

 ### Why?

 When designing a [Angular.js](https://angularjs.org/) application that handles an abundance of form data it can quickly become unmanageable.
 If you are like me and have a bunch of forms that only differ by a fiew fields it can be infuriating to have to write two separate form templates each with their own set of control methods.
 This becomes even more of a nightmare when you have 20+ different forms that each have to be collected and updated from a database.
 In comes this handy library!
-Angular-Data-Driven-Modals allows you to specify only what the data looks like and like magic you get both a means of adding and updating your data in convient [Bootstrap](getbootstrap.com) modal forms.
+Angular-Data-Driven-Modals allows you to specify only what the data looks like and like magic you get both a means of adding and updating your data in convient [Bootstrap](http://www.getbootstrap.com) modal forms.

 ### Basic procedure